 Fax: (202) 334-2139

 Phase 3 (2007 Deadline)

 Enhance Sugarcane Production in Pakistan by Modern Breeding Technology

-Yong-Bao Pan, USDA Agricultural Research Service, Houma, LA
+Yong-Bao Pan, USDA-ARS, Sugarcane Research Unit, Houma, LA

 Javed Iqbal, University of the Punjab, Lahore

 US Funding (State): $ 85,000

 Project Dates on US Side: September 1, 2008 - June 30, 2013